Dispute your medical bill. Keep 100% of what you save.

 Dear Patient Financial Services,

 I am formally disputing the balance bill of $2,874 referenced above.
-The services at issue were emergency care furnished by out-of-network providers at an in-network facility on March 12, 2026 — a fact pattern that falls squarely within the protections of the federal No Surprises Act at 42 U.S.C. § 300gg-111 and its implementing regulations at 45 CFR §§ 149.410, 149.420.
+The services at issue were emergency care furnished by out-of-network providers at an in-network facility on March 12, 2026.
+That fact pattern falls squarely within the protections of the federal No Surprises Act at 42 U.S.C. § 300gg-111 and its implementing regulations at 45 CFR §§ 149.410, 149.420.

 The specific waiver argument, the HIPAA itemization demand, and the enforcement escalation are set out below…